Abhishekfm/Html-and-CSS-project-2/README.md

 ![Project 2 Image](second.png)
 #
-As you can see the image that is below to the heading text by that I came to know about the background-size(cover) And Linear gradient can only be used set to a background not to background-color property.
+As you can see from the image that is below the heading text by that I came to know about the background-size (cover) And Linear gradient can only be used if you set it to the background, not to the background-color property.

 [Visit this website](https://abhi-project-2.netlify.app/)